ArcanePlugins/LevelledMobs/SECURITY.md

 Only the latest release version of the resource will be supported by the LevelledMobs team.

-Older versions will not receive updates or support .
+Older versions will not receive updates or support.

 ## Reporting a Vulnerability